Menu

 • volume of air processed through the filters per unit time (CFM)

 When it comes to filters, Dyson units do just fine.
-They’re equipped with a combination HEPA/carbon filter.
+They’re equipped with HEPA and carbon filters.
 HEPA is the industry standard for particle filtration and carbon is the standard for gas filtration.

 Here’s the problem: in terms of volume of processed air per minute (CFM), Dyson units do quite poorly.

-Dysons do project a high volume of air, but the majority of the air they project is unpurified air.
+Dysons with a hoop at the top project a high volume of air, but the majority of the air they project is unpurified air.
 Only a small fraction of the projected air is clean processed air.

 100 CFM is a very low purified airflow.
 For comparison, a relatively small standard air purifier like the GermGuardian AC4825 has a purified airflow of around 130 CFM.

 What does all of this mean in practice?
-What this means is that Dyson air purifiers cannot be used in rooms much larger than 100 to 150 sq. ft.
-Anything larger than that and a Dyson air purifier will not be able to effectively lower particle concentration in the room.
+What this means is that Dysons with a hoop at the top cannot be used in rooms much larger than 100 to 150 sq. ft.
+Anything larger than that and they will not be able to effectively lower particle concentration in the room.

 And keep in mind that in such a room – a small room under 150 sq. ft. - they need to be run on maximum fan speed to be effective.
 For the Dyson Hot+Cool Formaldehyde, for example, that’s fan speed 10 with a noise output of approx. 59 dB and a power draw of approx. 23 watts.
 For comparison, the top rated Winix 5500-2 outputs at slightly more than 100 CFM on a medium setting (it outputs at 250 CFM on its highest fan speed) where it makes less than 50 dB of noise and draws less than 10 watts of power.